 It was worth it, though, and as big kids what’s better than playing in a giant sandbox?
 Few things, I’d say.

 After the fourth run it was time to head off for skydiving with Ground Rush Adventures.
 The day was packed but it was perfect, because I didn’t have any down time to think about the fact that I’d be flying through the air, tempting fate and putting all of my trust in a parachute, soon.

 I wondered if it would be like bungee jumping.
 I still didn’t know how I felt about it a month after jumping off of Bloukrans Bridge in South Africa, the highest commercial, natural bungee jump in the world and the first I’d ever tried.

 I met the guy I’d be jumping tandem with, Francois, and immediately felt at ease.
 He’s the kind of guy I’d be friends with, whether I was strapped to him and trusting him with my life or not.
 He approached it with such excitement and enthusiasm that it was hard for me to have any fear.

 The scariest part of a skydive is the buildup.
 Sitting in the plane as it goes higher and higher, way past the point where it seems it should stop and with entirely too much time to think, is the worst.
 I was oddly relaxed and excited, though, knowing that I didn’t really have to do anything but spread my wings and fly.

-Skydiving was different, the rush of warm wind – so warm that I didn’t even need a jump suit – and the gorgeous setting sent so much dopamine through my brain that I instantly fell in love with the sensation.
+Skydiving was different with the rush of warm wind – so warm that I didn’t even need a jump suit – and the gorgeous setting sending so much dopamine through my brain that I instantly fell in love with the sensation.